DeepLearningForPrecisionHealthLab/scMEDAL_for_scRNAseq/docs/ExperimentOutputs.md

 ## Compare Models Outputs

-To be able to compare model outputs, you first update the output folders, see [Outputs and Analysis folders](../README.md#outputs-and-analysis-folders) run the following lines of code.
+To be able to compare model outputs, you first update the output folders, see [Outputs and Analysis folders](../README.md#outputs-and-analysis-folders).
+Then, run the following lines of code.
 ```python
 import analysis.analysis as aa